 Later on, Real-Time Operating Systems (RTOS) appeared on the scene, which are still in use today.
 For a while, these were the only OS to use in embedded software solutions.
 They are still actual in life-critical and mission-critical systems, e.g. in circuit boards of surgery tools, circuit boards of missile guidance systems, or manufacture safety systems.
 Any sensor, any circuit board was required to provide immediate action in no time.

-For mission-critical systems, classical embedded systems programming in different modern and well-developed languages is not an option in principle due to potential delays in the system response, hence low-level programming is fundamental.
+For mission-critical systems, classical embedded software programming in different modern and well-developed languages is not an option in principle due to potential delays in the system response, hence low-level programming is fundamental.
 Everything must act exactly according to the original engineering design.
 For example, a 50-ton pneumatic hammer must stop in an instant, when operator’s hand incidentally projects into the impact area.

 Car manufacturers use real-time OS in Engine Control Units (ECU) due to both high reputational risk and national regulatory requirements.
 Same refers to autopilot and collision avoidance systems in planes too, which, though very expensive, are mandatory under international regulations.

 Thus, real-time OS are the only solution in certain industrial areas.
-Some manufacturers still keep using them in infotainment systems, but the majority of developers switched to Linux programming for embedded systems.
+Some manufacturers still keep using them in infotainment systems, but the majority of developers switched to Linux programming for embedded software.
 As a result, this category of embedded software is written in C under Linux similar to desktop or server apps with the difference that Linux is launched on a small device.
 Such “make-believe” systems are no way real-time per se, but with the development of hardware, this situation is changing.
 Today, small devices have more capacity than servers had 15 years ago.
 We can expect the infotainment systems to move to Android and Java with the use of high-performance multi-core processing units capable of coping with the task.

 Another specific category of firmware development we can see in low-energy devices used in IoT embedded software.
 The programming goes in C or Assembler, or other languages with a toolkit specifically designed for real-time systems like .
 Currently, frameworks like Azure IoT Hub allow deploying such software on any device, for instance, .